trailblazer/roar/README.markdown

 ## Media Formats

 While Roar comes with a built-in hypermedia format, there's official media types that are widely recognized.
-Roar currently supports HAL and Collection+JSON.
-Support for Siren and JSON-API is planned when there's sponsors.
+Roar currently supports HAL and JSON API.

 Simply by including a module you make your representer understand the media type.
 This makes it easy to change formats during evaluation.